chsasank/Traffic-Sign-Classification-Old/README.md

 3. Random Forests (in python)

-algorithms to classify
+algorithms to classify:

-* Raw intensity values from Images
+Raw intensity values from Images

 <a href="url"><img src="test.png" height="100" ></a>

-* Histogram of Oriented Gradients descriptors
+Histogram of Oriented Gradients descriptors

 <a href="url"><img src="test HOG.png" height="100" ></a>